5-23-24Banner.png

 Contact Telephone

 Experience Corky Lee’s Asian America at our book launch celebration!
 This new book features over 200 breathtaking photos celebrating the history and cultural impact the Asian American social justice movement.
-Join panelists Mae M. Ngai, Fae Myenne Ng and Curtis Chin as they Corky Lee's Asian America Book Coverr Corky Lee's legacy and discuss his impactful work reshaping narratives.
+Join panelists Mae M. Ngai, Fae Myenne Ng and Curtis Chin as they Corky Lee's Asian America Book Coverrecount Corky Lee's legacy and discuss his impactful work reshaping narratives.

 Known throughout his lifetime as the “undisputed, unofficial Asian American photographer laureate,” the late photojournalist Corky Lee documented Asian American and Pacific Islander communities for fifty years, breaking the stereotype of Asian Americans as docile, passive, and, above all, foreign to this country.
 Corky Lee’s Asian America is a stunning retrospective of his life’s work–a selection of the best photographs from his vast collection, from his start in New York’s Chinatown in the 1970s to his coverage of diverse Asian American communities across the country until his untimely passing in 2021.